VincentWillats/PocketTarkov/README.md

 It pulls the tarkov window position and size from the windows API and does not interact with the cilent at all.

 ## Update Log
+- 16/06/2020 0.60
+  * Added labs map.
+  * Added multiple version of maps, including inside resort/dorms maps.
+  * Updated map zooming, can now scroll to zoom and it will center where you zoom.
+  * Moved the maps into the app itself to save bandwidth.
+  * Added quest item list image.
+  * Added forward and back navigation buttons for web views.
+  * Moved window options into custom title bar to save space.
+  * Added borders to navigation panels to show groupings more clearly.
+  * Moved settings button.

 - 09/06/2020 0.55 - Added window opacity slider, keep open toggle and interactable toggle.
 - 08/06/2020 0.51 - Minor bug fix.
 - 08/06/2020 0.50 - Initial Upload.